shakirul6996/ns-O-RAN-flexric/README.md

 Here you can solve also two ways:

-1.Asn1 version change according to aper or uper.
+1. Asn1 version change according to aper or uper.

-2. Here are the exact steps and commands I used:
+2. Here are second way with the exact steps and commands I used by excluding the installation of some part:

 a.
 Navigate to the following path :
 ```